Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 Create a Cluster Template
 -------------------------
 Let's create a cluster template for our cluster.
-Cluster template can contain only basically information: name, name of used node-groups and count of instances per every node groups.
-In folloving command we create simple cluster template with own node groups.
-Our cluster must consist of one instance of master node group and three instances from worker node groups.
+Cluster template may contain basic information only: name, name of needed node-groups and count of instances for every node groups.
+In folloving command we create simple cluster template with our node groups.
+Our cluster must consist of the one instance of master node group and three instances of worker node groups.

 .. code:: bash